This post may contain affiliate links. Please see the policies page for more information.

 Final Thoughts for Making These Vegan Double Chocolate Muffins

 - When making this recipe I recommend using a high-quality full-fat coconut milk.
 I prefer to use coconut milk without added thickeners.
-My favorite brand of full-fat coconut milk can be bought from Amazon.
-You can also find it in some stores.

 - I also recommend using dutch-process cocoa powder because it makes these even richer in flavor, but you can use regular cocoa powder if you prefer.
 I used this dutch-process cocoa powder from Amazon for this recipe.

 - Lastly, you can use whatever type of non-dairy chocolate chips that you prefer but they are likely to contain refined sugar.
 If you want to use refined sugar-free non-dairy chocolate chips, I recommend using these chocolate chips from Amazon.
 You can also find several chocolate bars that are vegan and refined sugar-free at most health food stores.
 Just chop the chocolate into small pieces and use that in place of the chocolate chips.

 These moist and delicious vegan double chocolate bakery-style muffins contain only 11 ingredients and are also gluten-free, oil-free, and refined sugar-free!